oplS17projects/Checkers/README.md

 The game board is represented internally by a list of 64 tile objects within an overarching board object.
 Each tile contains information on its position and current state (empty/red or black piece, etc).

+At the start of the game and whenever a move is made, the board is drawn on-screen in accordance with the data contained in the tile objects.
+Each tile is drawn in its given position, and if its state specifies it has a piece on it then the graphic is overlayed with a circle of the specified color.

 The player makes a move by first choosing a given piece under his/her control and a desired destination tile.
-When the player issues the move command, the tile is checked against the list of tiles to determine if the move is valid by checking that the tile is empty and is either adjacent, or has an opponent’s piece in the preceding tile.
+When the player issues the move command, the tile is checked against the list of tiles to determine if the move is valid (e.g. the destination tile is not already occupied by a piece, the destination can be reached by moving on diagonals, etc.).

-At the start of the game or when a move is made, the board is drawn in accordance with the data contained in the tile objects.
-An image is drawn on the board corresponding to the state of the tile and the location of the tile.

-At any point during the game, the players can opt to save the game.
+At any point during the game, the players can issue a command to save the game.
 This exports the data from each tile object to the corresponding data cell of an xlsx file.
 This data can then be loaded, setting the states of the tiles based on the data contained in the xlsx file.

 ## Schedule

 ### First Milestone